Kaur-Poonam/Automation-Testing-Exercise/README.md

 # Automation testing Exercise

-A starter reposotoryrepository for writihng end-to-end tests using Playwright and Typescript
+A starter rrepository for writing end-to-end tests using Playwright and Typescript

 ## What's Inside